Anxiety Therapy in Eugene

 High-Functioning Anxiety

 Over time, this pattern can narrow emotional range, reduce spontaneity, and make rest feel undeserved rather than restorative.
 Working with this form of anxiety often involves taking small, intentional risks that gradually increase freedom and internal alignment.
-Because high-functioning anxiety is often deeply woven into identity, changing one’s relationship to it can require sustained, depth-oriented work in therapy.

 How Anxiety Develops